 - García, J.J., Williams, M., Alcala, M., * & Tang, J.* (2019).
-Predictors of Pre-Exposure Prophylaxis (PrEP) stigma and positive attitudes in a sample of U.S. Lesbian, Gay, Bisexual, and Transgender People of Color.
-Proposal accepted to the American Public Health Association 2019 conference, Philadelphia, PA.
+Predictors of pre-exposure prophylaxis (PrEP) stigma and positive attitudes in a sample of U.S. Lesbian, Gay, Bisexual, and Transgender People of Color (LGBT PoC).
+Poster presentation accepted to the 2019 American Public Health Association Conference, Philadelphia, PA.